bthate/sbn/docs/about.rst

 the "care" they are forced to undergo.

-I wrote the prosecutor asking for an arrest of the king (make him stop), the prosecutor decided to call it a "no basis to proceed", filed under reference ``OTP-CR-117/19``.
+I wrote the prosecutor asking for an arrest of the king (make him stop), the prosecutor decided to call it a "no basis to proceed", reference ``OTP-CR-117/19``.

 .. raw:: html